sign: Hopewell Rocks

 Demoiselles Beach

-The emergency platform on a high pile of rocks - in case someone is stupid enough to get caught here at high tide.
+Below: The Emergency Platform on a high pile of rocks - in case someone is stupid enough to get caught here at high tide.
 The wait would be many hours before rescue and the waves would certainly splash over the platform getting the idiot wet.
-There is no exit from the emergency platform during high tide.
+There is NO exit from the emergency platform during high tide.

 emergency platform